Aircraft engine: Turboshaft

-Turboshaft engines are used primarily for helicopters and auxiliary power units.
-A turboshaft engine is similar to a turboprop in principle, but in a turboprop the propeller is supported by the engine and the engine is bolted to the airframe: in a turboshaft, the engine does not provide any direct physical support to the helicopter's rotors.
-The rotor is connected to a transmission which is bolted to the airframe, and the turboshaft engine drives the transmission.
-The distinction is seen by some as slim, as in some cases aircraft companies make both turboprop and turboshaft engines based on the same design.

 Electric power

 A number of electrically powered aircraft, such as the QinetiQ Zephyr, have been designed since the 1960s.
 Some are used as military drones.
 In France in late 2007, a conventional light aircraft powered by an 18 kW electric motor using lithium polymer batteries was flown, covering more than 50 km, the first electric airplane to receive a certificate of airworthiness.

 On 18 May 2020, the Pipistrel E-811 was the first electric aircraft engine to be awarded a type certificate by EASA for use in general aviation.
 The E-811 powers the Pipistrel Velis Electro.

-Limited experiments with solar electric propulsion have been performed, notably the manned Solar Challenger and Solar Impulse and the unmanned NASA Pathfinder aircraft.

 Many big companies, such as Siemens, are developing high performance electric engines for aircraft use, also, SAE shows new developments in elements as pure Copper core electric motors with a better efficiency.
 A hybrid system as emergency back-up and for added power in take-off is offered for sale by Axter Aerospace, Madrid, Spain.

-Small multicopter UAVs are almost always powered by electric motors.